School of Veterinary and Life Sciences double majors

 Advances in science invariably arise when young scientists think outside of the box, when they think differently to what has previously been normal practice.
 At Murdoch University we help you think outside the box by enabling you to complete a double major.
 Not only will you thoroughly understand two different fields of science, but thinking across both fields will enable you to see things that others miss.
-Studying a double major at Murdoch does not cost you any more or take you any longer to complete, your second major simply fits into your elective units.
+Most double majors will not take you any longer to complete or cost you any extra.

 Double majors leading to Laboratory Medicine

 A year-long degree in Laboratory Medicine trains and equips graduates to be familiar with the theory, procedures and requirements for working in specialist positions within medical diagnostic laboratories.

 Developed by industry experts, the Laboratory Medicine program provides:

 - Extensive education, practical placements and research opportunities with clinical pathology laboratories.

 - Hands-on experience and advanced knowledge in medical diagnosis in a range of clinical units in immunology, haematology, microbiology, molecular pathology, histopathology and biochemistry.